 Here is the example of a web page where long copy is useful.
 It’s a design concept featuring a website for architectural bureau following minimalistic and functional approach in creative practice and demonstrating it via website visual performance.
 The aim of such websites is to tell the company’s story, present professional level and achievements, so detailed copy works efficiently in this case.

-This design concept also presents a website deeply based on copy: it’s an educational project setting the online encyclopedia about specific family of birds.
-Although it contains great amount of information presented in text, this type of content is logically divided into many brief and concentrated copy blocks supported with prominent headlines as well as bright and catchy illustrations.
+This design concept also presents a website deeply based on the copy: it’s an educational project setting the online encyclopedia about the specific family of birds.
+Although it contains a great amount of information presented in text, this type of content is logically divided into many brief and concentrated copy blocks supported with prominent headlines as well as bright and catchy illustrations.
 This approach makes interaction with the website more dynamic which is especially effective for a teenage part of target readers that presumably often perceive encyclopedias as boring stuff.

 Toonie Alarm tutorial

 As we mentioned above, short copy is useful for mobile interfaces since they are limited in space.
-The interface of brief tutorial for Toonie Alarm app demonstrates the how copy is divided into short blocks in order to leave enough «air» on the screen and make copy readable.
+The interface of brief tutorial for Toonie Alarm app demonstrates how copy is divided into short blocks in order to leave enough «air» on the screen and make copy readable.

 Call-to-action elements with copy